communityds/deputy-api-wrapper/README.md

 );
 ```

-Then use the [helper functions](docs/resources.md) to get the records you are after.
+Use the [helper functions](docs/resources.md) to get the records you are after.
 The example below returns all of today's schedules/rosters:

 ```php